Theme of Pakistan Journal of Applied Economics

 B) Publication Decisions

-The editor of the PJAE ensures that all submitted manuscripts being considered for publication would undergo a peer-review by an expert in the field of the concerned paper.
+The editor of the PJAE ensures that all submitted manuscripts being considered for publication would undergo double blind peer-review by experts in the field of the concerned paper.
 The editor is also responsible for deciding as to which of the manuscripts submitted to the journal will be published (after going through the routine process through the Editorial Committee), based on validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such requirements as are currently in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with the Editorial Committee of PJAE and other concerned academicians or reviewers in making this decision.

 C) Involvement and Cooperation in Investigations